-Festive, rich & fruity Vegan Mincemeat steeped in boozy deliciousness!
-A Christmas staple that is really easy to make & can be used in all sorts of ways.
+Festive, rich & fruity Christmas Vegan Mincemeat steeped in boozy deliciousness!
+If you're looking for a mincemeat without suet recipe then I've got you covered!
+This is a Christmas staple that is really easy to make & can be used in all of your festive baking.
 It's also perfect for gifting.

 Like most things, store bought is nice but nothing can beat homemade.
 I can really testify to that now I have tasted my own!

 Mincemeat is a combination of dried fruits, citrus fruits, nuts, spices and alcohol and is used to fill festive pies and tarts.